1000018310/Netflix-Clone/README.md

-# Netflix-Clone
+# Netclone
-A web page like Netflix.
-Netflix clone develop using HTML, CSS &amp; Bootstrap
+Cloned the Home page of Netflix using HTML, CSS , Javascript and BootStrap.

+                                  😃Hit that ⭐ button to show some ❤️